draios/sysdig-cloud-scripts/k8s_audit_config/README.md

 * "minikube"
 * "kops"

-When running with variant="kops", you must either modify the script to specify the kops apiserver hostname or set it via the environment: `APISERVER_HOST=api.my-kops-cluster.com bash ./enable-k8s-audit.sh kops`
+When running with variant="kops", the api server hostname will be derived from the current kubectl context name, adding an "api." prefix.
+If you want to use a different api server hostname, you must either modify the script to specify the kops apiserver hostname or set it via the environment: `APISERVER_HOST=api.my-kops-cluster.com bash ./enable-k8s-audit.sh kops`

 Its output looks like this: